-The native experts of the Matsés tribe process a refined green powder that they call Nënë in their own language or sometimes referred as Nënë in Spanish, using tobacco leaves (Nicotiana tabacum) and the bark of a tree called cacahuillo (Theobroma subincanum).
+The indigenous experts of the Matsés tribe, meticulously craft a refined green powder known as Nënë in their language or sometimes referred to as Nunu in Spanish.
+This preparation involves tobacco leaves (Nicotiana tabacum) and the bark of a tree known as copuí or mountain cocoa (Theobroma subincanum).

 This practice is usually performed by two people.
-An adult expert Matsés pours a dose of the preparation inside the end of a hollow cane.
-The other end is placed in the nostril of the person who is going to receive and inhale the tobacco.
-The expert powerfully blows the powder into the nostril of the person on the other end receiving the “Nënë”.
-The amount of inhalations in each nostril will depend on the tolerance of each consumer.
+An expert Matsés pours a dose of the preparation into one end of a previously elaborate hollow reed.
+The other end of the cane is inserted into the nostril of the person who is going to inhale the tobacco, and the expert blows the dust forcefully at the other person who receives the “Nënë”.